 Caption 27, Los Años Maravillosos - Capítulo 1 - Part 4

-There are many other school words that you can learn by watching this series and other videos in our catalog.
+You can learn many other school words by watching this series and other videos in our catalog.
 Some examples are mochila (backpack), cuaderno (notebook), calificaciones (grades), and the super fun sacapuntas (pencil sharpener, but literally "spike maker").
 We'll leave you with an interesting example: tiza (chalk).
 Why is tiza so interesting?
 Because it comes from a Mexican language, the Nahuatl "tizatl" ("white clay").
 Tiza is what everybody calls a piece of chalk in all the Spanish-speaking countries.... except for Mexico, where chalk is known as gis, a word that is closer to "gesso" and "gypsus."
 The word tiza in Mexico is only used to refer to "billiard chalk"!

-The use of the interrogative questions qué (what) and cuál (which) in Spanish can sometimes be confusing for English speakers.
+The use of the interrogative pronouns qué (what) and cuál (which) in Spanish can sometimes be confusing for English speakers.
 There are certain rules about the proper use of these words, but, as usual, sometimes grammar doesn't quite catch up with how things work in the real world.
-Our best advice is always listen more and practice more.
-So let's see some examples of how the questions qué (what) and cuál (which) are used in real context!
+Our best advice is always to listen more and practice more.
+So let's see some examples of how questions with qué (what) and cuál (which) are used in real context!

 Generally speaking you can say that cuál (which) is used to ask about the identity of a person or a thing in a group.
 Cuál is a question about choice.
-The question qué is a question about identity as well, but it's used in direct questions rather than in ones that involve making a choice.
-Let's start with the examples.
-Here's one where the question cuál (which) is used before a verb:
+The pronoun qué is for questions about identity as well, but it's used in direct questions rather than in ones that involve making a choice.
+Here's an example where the question cuál (which) is used before a verb:

 ¿Pero cuál es el peor trabajo?